gozbay/Getting-and-Cleaning-Data-Project/README.md

 # Getting-and-Cleaning-Data-Project
 This is the course project for the Getting and Cleaning Data course.
-The R script, 'run_analysis.R' , does the following:
+The R script, run_analysis.R , does the following:

 1.Merges the training and the test sets to create one data set.